rrbutani/ubench/README.md

 This is **not** a particularly good crate.
 It:
   - does not attempt to be [statistically rigorous](https://github.com/bheisler/criterion.rs)
+  - does not try to mitigate the effects of CPU caches/frequency scaling/OS context switches, etc. on benchmarks
-  - does not provide mechanisms for host-side processing
+  - does not really provide machinery for host-side processing
   - does not attempt to mimic the output of the [`test::bench` module](https://doc.rust-lang.org/test/bench/index.html)
   - does not make use of the [`defmt` ecosystem](https://github.com/knurling-rs/defmt) [^1] (in order to support boards that do not have `probe-rs` support)